The Dangers of Dieting: Diet Pill Abuse and Addiction

 How Can Diet Pills Be Dangerous?

 Diet pills are also available as over-the-counter drugs.
-I don’t have to meet with a drug dealer in some shady part of the town to get these pills.
 How can these pills be dangerous if they are sold openly?

 But even the best diet pills can trigger a host of adverse effects.
 The symptoms of diet pill abuse can be uncomfortable and unpleasant (stomach pain, headache, vomiting) or potentially fatal (irregular heartbeat, seizures).